 - Selected participants do their projects over a ten-week period in the summer

 - Fellows submit technical papers and give oral presentations at the conclusion of the program

-During the summer, SFP coordinates seminars, professional development workshops, and social activities open to participants in all programs.
+During the summer, SFP coordinates faculty seminars, academic and professional development workshops, and social activities open to participants in all programs.
 Our goal is to provide a vibrant, scholarly summer community on campus.
 We hope you join us!

 Caltech is committed to equal opportunity for all persons without regard to sex, race, color, religion, national origin, citizenship, ancestry, age, marital status, physical or mental disability, medical condition, genetic information, pregnancy or perceived pregnancy, gender, gender identity or expression, sexual orientation, protected military or veteran status or any other characteristic or condition protected by the state and federal law.
 It is the policy of Caltech to provide a work and academic environment free of discrimination as required by federal and state law, including Title IX which prohibits discrimination based on sex in Caltech’s educational programs and activities.
 Caltech will take all reasonable steps to eliminate discrimination, harassment, and sexual violence in its work and academic environment.
 Inquiries concerning the application of Title IX may be referred to Caltech’s Title IX Coordinator who can be reached at TitleIXCoordinator@caltech.edu.